SilvioGiancola/TrackingNet-devkit/README.md

 In case an error such as `Permission denied: https://drive.google.com/uc?id=<ID>, Maybe you need to change permission over 'Anyone with the link'?` occurs, please check your internet connection and run again the script.
 The script will not overwrite the previous sequences of videos if are already completely downloaded.

+Note that Google Drive limits the download bandwidth to ~10TB/day.
+To ensure a good share between all users, avoid downloading the dataset several times and prefer sharing it with your colleagues using an old-fashion HDD.

 # Unzip the frames